|

 I realized that I had to really want the role and believe in my abilities.

-I can only say that my roll would have blown up - if at all - more than 10 years after my first Whitewater Roll .
+I can only say that the knot would have burst with my roll - if at all - more than 10 years after my first Whitewater Roll .
 Since I was on the Zambezi in 2021, the roll has worked much better and I've realized that I have to really want it and believe in my ability.
 Then the chances are at least much better. 😉 I was also forced to practise in the balancing water - that was probably good for me.
 I always knew that practising would have helped, but I just didn't want to get my head wet.
 In the pool or when I rolled on purpose, I've been able to roll really well for over 15 years now.

 2022 was the first year that I never swam.
 I'd never managed that in the 23 years of paddling before that.